Alessi Rose: Artistry

-Rishi Shah of NME described her as the "Derbyshire Olivia Rodrigo", while Emily Savage of DIY wrote that her vocals "recall a sound that lies somewhere between Gracie Abrams and Nieve Ella" and Jenessa Williams of The Forty-Five described "Pretty World" as a combination of "country, baroque-pop and the melodramatics of emo".
+Rishi Shah of NME described her as the "Derbyshire Olivia Rodrigo", while Emily Savage of DIY wrote that her vocals "recall a sound that lies somewhere between Gracie Abrams and Taylor Swift" and Jenessa Williams of The Forty-Five described "Pretty World" as a combination of "country, baroque-pop and the melodramatics of emo".
 Both Rumination as Ritual and For Your Validation were written about Jones's OCD, with the former also exploring her tendency to ruminate and the latter exploring feelings of wanting to be told she is normal.
 By January 2025, she was routinely being compared to Olivia Rodrigo and Gracie Abrams, though Stuart Clark of Hot Press wrote that month that her voice owed as much to Kate Bush as it did to Rodrigo and Abrams.
 In an interview that month, Stephen Loftin of Dork described her works as pop rock and Jones stated that she was inspired to be open about her OCD by Abrams, who had been similarly candid about hers, having discovered her in 2016 via Instagram Explore.
 The visuals for Rumination as Ritual were inspired by The Virgin Suicides.